 When you’re all worn out from your outdoor excursions, you can check out the historic district, shop in Breckenridge’s many stores, explore its unique galleries, and dine at a wide range of restaurants.

-There are about 800 people that live in the small town of Dillon.
+Considered one of the best places to live in summit county, roughly 800 people call the small town of Dillon home.
 With panoramic views of Lake Dillon and access to the Tenmile and Gore ranges, this is the perfect spot for the outdoor loving family.

 Dillon is a little different than the other ski towns in Summit County.
 While many of the other towns on this list feature a Main Street that caters to both the residents and visitors, the locals of Dillon gather around the Dillon Amphitheater and Marina.
 There you’ll find farmer’s markets, boating, and weekly concerts.